The Skinners' School: Foundation

 The first school to be associated with Worshipful Company of Skinners was Tonbridge School.
 This 'Free Grammar School' was founded in 1553 by Andrew Judde a wealthy London fur trader and native of Tonbridge.
 On his death governance of the school passed to the Skinners Company where he had been Master for many years.
 Subsequently, the Skinners Company, like many other City Guilds, took an active interest in supporting education.
 For many years this took the form of charitable grants and scholarships.
 However, by the late nineteenth century, there was rising pressure to expand educational provision beyond that currently provided by the existing 'endowed schools' like Tonbridge and the relatively basic, local 'state national schools'.
 Skinners Company proposals for a second school "at Tonbridge or at some adjacent locality" first emerged in 1870, and after a prolonged row between the two towns Royal Tunbridge Wells was chosen as the location.

 The school opened in October 1887 with 53 boys, many of whom had to walk in excess of six miles to reach class each day.
 Skinners was maintained as a day school until 1894 when the governors allowed borders to be taken on the understanding that the total number would not exceed 50.
 Soon after the introduction of boarders, the first House system was created with boarders allocated to 'School House', pupils coming in from the surrounding countryside making up 'Weald House', and those living within the town divided between 'East House' and 'West House'.
 Skinners has always been a selective school with entrance examinations held from the very first year in 1887 through to 1945 when the Eleven-Plus Examination was first introduced.
 Until the late 1940s Skinners was also a fee-paying school.
-An advert for the school in 1895 stated: "The School Fee for Day Boys, which includes tuition, books, stationary and games for boys under 11, £2 18s 4d a term, and for boys over 11, £3 10s a term".
+An advert for the school in 1895 stated: "The School Fee for Day Boys, which includes tuition, books, stationery and games for boys under 11, £2 18s 4d a term, and for boys over 11, £3 10s a term".